CloudM-Migrate/documentation/Engineering-Reference/LotusNotes.md

 layout: default
 title: Lotus Notes
 grand_parent: Engineering Reference
-parent: Source Options
+parent: Endpoint Options
 nav_order: 5
 ---

-## Lotus Notes Source Options
+## Lotus Notes Endpoint Options
 {: .no_toc }

 ---
-This document will give an overview on all the Lotus Notes Source Options in CloudM Migrate.
+This document will give an overview on all the Lotus Notes Endpoint Options in CloudM Migrate.

 ---
 <a name="top"></a>